Hey, have you seen the headlines, the headlines of the cable cable news network, Chiron or graphic slugs?

 I just wanted to call and give you a heads up.

-Demanding or requesting that we call Nancy Johnson and demand that she return the funds that Tom Delay gave her, and that she demand Tom Delay's resignation.
+I've received a computer-driven call on the phone just prior to calling you from some Democrats group of some type demanding or requesting that we call Nancy Johnson and demand that she return the funds that Tom DeLay gave her and that she demand Tom DeLay's resignation.

-It wouldn't, it wouldn't surprise me a bit.
+It wouldn't surprise me a bit.

 So they've got their phone banks up and running, got their computerized phone banks.

-You're wandering around the house, you're minding your own business, phone rings ringing and picking up some computer voice saying, demand Tom Delay.
+Phone rings ringing and getting picking up some computer voice saying, demand Tom DeLay.

-Uh Delay and Nancy Johnson's obviously your congressperson, but Nan this is what's curious about this to me.
+But this is what's curious about this to me.

 Nancy Johnson did not get elected in Texas.